Skip to main content

 • Remove the dependency and refactor all usages in the codebase.

-Remove the dependency and refactoring code
+Remove the dependency and refactor the code

 Ignore findings

 The Vulnerabilities tab allows you to identify the reachable, true positives so that you can fix or resolve the related issues.
-However, you can choose to ignore any false positives, acceptable risks, or deprioritized findings due to some factor.
+However, you can ignore any false positives, acceptable risks, or deprioritized findings due to some factor.
 To do this:

 1. Select one or more findings.